seblu/archversion/README.rst

 INTRODUCTION
 ============
-*archversion* is an upstream version of packages tracker against
+*archversion* is a tool used to compare upstream and downstream versions of archlinux packages.

+Downstream packages version can be found in:
 - the *Archlinux* web site [#]_;
 - the *Archlinux* User Repository [#]_;
 - a local pacman databases;
-- a local abs sync;
+- a local abs sync.
-- an ad-hoc local cache;
-- nothing.

 You can also use it to update a PKGBUILD to the upstream version.